This is How Little Deposits Can Lead to Big Savings

 You have never saved money.
 Getting in the habit of saving money is the hardest part of saving.
 Sometimes people jump right in by committing a percentage of their paycheck to savings.
 That’s a great way to start, but if that kind of commitment is going to stop you from saving, starting small should be your first step.

 You’re not sure how much you can save.
 Budgets are amazing, but if starting one is the last thing on your to-do list this approach takes the guesswork out of how much to save.
-Pick the opportunities for small deposits you want to focus on and focus on those.
+Pick the opportunities for small deposits that work for you and focus on those.

 Sometimes it takes a slight shift in how we think about saving money to actually get started.
-This 14-minute podcast episode features MHV’s VP of Marketing and how she embraced the concept of saving money.
+This 14-minute podcast episode features MHV's Chief Marketing Officer and how she embraced the concept of saving money.
 Listen Now

 How Do I Get Started with Microsaving?